AndysWorth/recon-all-v7.1.1-parallel-patch/README.md

 Install with:
 `patch $FREESURFER_HOME/bin/recon-all parallel.patch`

-_quantifyThalamicNuclei.patch_ is the fix for Segmentation of thalamic nuclei provided [here](http://freesurfer.net/fswiki/ThalamicNuclei).
+While you're at it, you might as well install _quantifyThalamicNuclei.patch_ which is the fix for Segmentation of thalamic nuclei provided [here](http://freesurfer.net/fswiki/ThalamicNuclei).

 Install with:
 `patch $FREESURFER_HOME/bin/quantifyThalamicNuclei.sh quantifyThalamicNuclei.patch`